The doctoral programme, aims to research issues in the following research areas:

 • Artificial Intelligence

-The above areas aim to address research topics in the following research areas:
+The above area aim to address research topics in the following research areas:

 • Cybersecurity capabilities development